nishanthkumarpathi/github-pages-with-jekyll/_posts/2022-06-05-my-first-blog-post.md

+---
+title: "Kumar"
+date: YYYY-MM-DD
+---
-this is just a draft page
+this is just a blog